 The Board of County Commissioners created the YEA!
 Awards in 2010 to recognize Hillsborough County students for making a difference in their community.
 The award recipients show initiative, innovation, and commitment to themselves and others, while pursuing excellence in a leadership capacity.
 This can be demonstrated in academics, community service, athletics, performing arts, conservation, or other areas.

 All students who live in Hillsborough County are eligible for the YEA!
 Awards, whether they attend public or private schools, or are home-schooled.
 The Hillsborough County Commission on the Status of Women reviews the nominations and selects six winners, three from high school and three from middle school, in one of three categories:

-The Board of County Commissioners presented the 2018 Youth Excellence and Achievement Awards (YEA!
-Awards) to these six outstanding young people on May 2, 2018:
+The Board of County Commissioners presented the 2022 Youth Excellence and Achievement Awards (YEA!
+Awards) to these six outstanding young people:

 Success Despite Difficult Odds

 - Jae'Shaun Santos, Franklin Boys Preparatory School

 - Brenna McGuire, Tinker Middle School

 Volunteer or Community Service

 - Benjamin Mallin, Coleman Middle School